Welcome to Green Tea Press, publisher of Think Python, Think Bayes, and other books by Allen Downey.

 An introduction to Bayesian statistics using simple Python programs instead of complicated math.

 An introduction to exploratory data analysis.
 Like the first edition, this book emphasizes simple computational tools for exploring real data.
-It includes several new topics, including regression, time series analysis and survival analysis.
-It presents basic use of NumPy, SciPy, pandas, and StatsModels.
-This book revises and extends the first edition, Think Stats: Probability and Statistics for Programmers
+It includes several new topics, including regression, time series analysis, and survival analysis.
+It presents basic use of NumPy, SciPy, Pandas, and StatsModels.

 An introduction to Operating Systems for programmers.
 Uses the C programming language.